 Dr Michael Head is a Professor of Law at Western Sydney University, having previously taught law at La Trobe, Adelaide and Australian National University.
 He holds a Masters degree in law from New York's Columbia University, and became Western Sydney Universityâ€™s first PhD graduate in law in 2004.

-Professor Head is the author of numbers of legal works, including Administrative Law: Context and Critique (3rd ed, The Federation Press, 2012), Crimes Against the State: From Treason to Terrorism (Ashgate, 2011), Calling Out the Troops (The Federation Press, 2009), co-author, with Dr Scott Mann, of Law in Perspective: Ethics, Society and Critical Thinking (2nd ed, UNSW Press, 2008) and Evgeny Pashukanis: A Critical Re-appraisal (Routledge-Cavendish, 2007).
+Professor Head is the author of a number of legal works, including Administrative Law: Context and Critique (4th ed, The Federation Press, 2017), Emergency Powers in Theory and Practice: The Long Shadow of Carl Schmitt (Ashgate 2016), Crimes Against the State: From Treason to Terrorism (Ashgate, 2011), Calling Out the Troops (The Federation Press, 2009) and Evgeny Pashukanis: A Critical Re-appraisal (Routledge-Cavendish, 2007).

-His teaching and research interests lie in Jurisprudence, Administrative Law, Refugee and Immigration Law and Law Foundation (Law and Society).
-He publishes articles regularly in the fields of socialist legal theory and civil liberties.
+His teaching and research interests lie in Jurisprudence, Administrative Law, Refugee and Immigration Law, and Law and Society.
+He publishes regularly in the fields of socialist legal theory and civil liberties.